Penn. Voters Talk About The Debt Ceiling

 NPR's Don Gonyea has spent the past two days talking to voters in Pennsylvania about the negotiations between the president and Republican leaders in Congress.
 Pennsylvania has established itself as one of those key swing states in presidential elections, and Don found divided opinions and a dose of indifference.

-Mr. BRIAN CROWE (State Employee): I need good news, not bad news.
+BRIAN CROWE: I need good news, not bad news.

 GONYEA: A few blocks away, at a downtown bus stop, I asked 62-year-old Nancy Vensaya(ph), a city worker, if she's watching.

 NANCY VENSAYA: Not really.

 VENSAYA: Well, I know what it means, yeah, but I don't know a lot about it either.